Blockstream/satellite/README.md

 **In Summary:**

-You are advised to use a Ku band PLL LNBF with linear polarization and LO stability ideally within `+- 200 kHz` or less.
+You are advised to use a PLL LNBF with linear polarization and LO stability ideally within `+- 200 kHz` or less.
 The LNB should be suitable for the frequency of the satellite covering your location and preferably not a Universal LNB.

 ## <a name="power"></a>  3.
 LNB Power Inserter